angular-ui/ui-select2/README.md

 });
 ```

-### Dynamic tags from a model
+### Dynamic tag suggestions

 It is possible to change the list of tag suggestions dynamically at runtime.
+There are a couple of methods to accomplish this.

+Both methods will assume the following HTML input:

 ```html
 <input